 The new Cambustion AF10 Aerosol Flowmeter is designed specifically to measure aerosol laden gas flows.Find out more

 Many laboratory aerosol experiments require the removal of moisture from aerosols, often with a requirement to avoid reduction of particle concentration during the process.
 (This often makes dilution an unattractive solution.)

 The Aerosol Diffusion Dryer uses silica gel to remove water from an aerosol, while maintaining high transmission efficiency of the particles.Find out more

 The Electrostatic Aerosol Precipitator uses an electrical field to precipitate pre-charged particles out of the flow, while allowing uncharged particles to pass through.

 The voltage may be varied by the user, resulting in a different "cut" diameter.

 Many aerosol experiments require a means of removing pre-charged particles from the aerosol flow, either to prevent interation with downstream measurements, or to quantify the proportion of un-charged particles to allow compensation in data processing.

 The ESP forms part of the CPMA Electrometer Reference Mass Standard.Find out more

-The PSL Size Check Kit is able to nebulise a range of commercially available sizes of Polystyrene Latex Spheres as NIST traceable size standards.Find out more
+The kit is able to nebulise a range of commercially available sizes of Polystyrene Latex Spheres as NIST traceable size standards.Find out more